Manakeesh Recipe with Za’atar – A Middle Eastern Favorite

 4.

-Punching and Kneading: Once the dough has risen, gently punch it down to release trapped air.
-Knead the dough for an additional 2 minutes.
-Cover it with a towel and allow it to rest for another 15 minutes.
+After the dough has risen, gently punch it down to release any air bubbles.
+Knead for about 2 minutes to smooth it out.
+Cover with a towel and let it rest for another 15 minutes before shaping.

 Mark as complete